 - Factory workers increased from 5,84,000 in 1901 to 24,36,000 in 1946.

-- Workers came from neighbouring district of Ratnagiri to work in cotton industries.
+- Workers came from the neighbouring district of Ratnagiri to work in the cotton industry.
 Peasants and artisans from Kanpur district came to work in Kanpur Mills and migrant workers from UP to work in Bombay textile mills or jute mills of Calcutta.

 - Jobbers became a new group of workers who got villagers to work in cities.
 They gained importance through commissions and services like housing, rent etc.

 - To avoid competition with Manchester products, India produced coarse yarn (thread) in the late 19th century.
-Swadeshi activists, during national movement, mobilised people against use of foreign goods.
+Swadeshi activists, during the national movement, mobilised people against the use of foreign goods.

 - The First World War led Britain to produce materials for war.
 Indian factories started producing and supplying war goods, such as jute bags, uniforms, leather boots, horse and mule saddles.